The Blog Social

 Common Pinterest SEO Mistakes Killing Your Clicks

-Before we dive into the formulas to allow you to optimize your pins, let's talk about what NOT to do.
+Before we dive into the formulas to allow you to optimise your pins, let’s talk about what NOT to do.

 Comparison: Pinterest SEO Strategy